saiganesh-d/BIGMART-SALES-PREDICTION/README.md

 The data-set is also based on hypotheses of store level and product level.
 Where store level involves attributes like: city, population density, store capacity, location, etc and the product level hypotheses involves attributes like: brand, advertisement, promotional offer, etc.

 # Steps to involved in model building
- Markup : 1.
-Data Loading
+ * 1. Data Loading
-          2. Data transformation
+          * 2. Data transformation
           3. Data transformation
           4. New feature Generation
           5.Feature Engineering